How to Install a Texecom Intruder Alarm and Protect Your Family

 So how do you actually install a Texecom security alarm?

-If you have more than one alarm (and you clearly should), then it’s likely you’ll want to connect your alarms via a Texecom Control Panel.
+If you have more than one detector (and you clearly should), then it’s likely you’ll want to connect your alarms via a Texecom Control Panel.
 Installing a control panel isn’t too difficult and we can point you in the right direction.
 This control panel will act as a hub for your different security devices.
 You’ll usually be able to control the hub via an interface or even via your PC or mobile phone.
 If you’re using a security camera (and again, you should be) then you’ll be able to see the feed from a display inside your house or from your mobile phone.
 That way, if you’re ever worried about home while being away from home, you can put your mind at ease with a glance.

 Why choose a smart intruder alarm over a typical burglar alarm?